rodrigo455/jtnc-interfaces/README.md

 You just need to to run:

-	$ ./instal.sh
+	$ ./instal

 at the top level directory.
 It will generate the required source files, build and install the Interfaces libraries into $OSSIEHOME.
+Use `./install -m <module_name>` to install a specific JTNC CORBA Module.
+Use `./install -f` to reinstall JTNC CORBA Module(s).
 Note: sudo privileges are required